SenaKorkut/Bank-Database-Management-System/README.md

 # Bank-Database-Management-System
-A simple bank database management website to practice SQL.
+Designed an internet application on top of the simple bank database created in p1 file.
+Implement a simple website that involves the middle and presentation tiers of a web application and made use of the bank database at the data management tier.